TABLE OF CONTENTS

 If you make homemade pizza, you could add your cannabis leaves as a pizza topping.
 But, they have to be dried and grounded first.
 This also allows you to use it as an herbal product.
 It has quite a lot of nutritional value in this form.
 You can also sprinkle it on your salads and pasta.

-3. What to Do With Weed Stems and Cannabis Leaves – Making Marijuana Tea With Leaves and Stems
+3. Making Marijuana Tea With Leaves and Stems

-5. What to Do With Weed Stems and Cannabis Leaves – Making Marijuana Cocktails With Weed Leaves And Stems
+5. Making Marijuana Cocktails With Weed Leaves And Stems

 Cannabis leaves and stems can easily be infused into your favorite cocktail or mocktail for an added kick of cannabinoids and terpenes.
 Users can make an infused Green Dragon concentrate, a type of cannabis tincture made with alcohol, to infuse into alcoholic beverages.

-6. What to Do With Weed Stems and Cannabis Leaves – How To Make Bubble Hash From Marijuana Stems And Leaves
+6. How To Make Bubble Hash From Marijuana Stems And Leaves

 If you have a large number of weed leaves and stems, you can perform a bubble hash extraction to produce some moderately potent and solvent-free concentrates.
 Bubble hash extraction uses ice, water, and agitation to remove the resin glands from cannabis matter.